 Because yoga accepts where you are right now on your journey to wellness, there isn’t the pressure typically associated with other forms of exercise.
 It doesn’t matter how flexible you happen to be.
 It is not a competition.
 Beginning where you are is all that matters.

 Substance abuse may cause an individual not to be in the best physical shape.
 This is not a judgment; it is just often the reality.
 Some drugs can lead to weight gain, while others interfere with physical appearance and fitness levels, including muscle loss.
 Substance abuse affects our health in other ways, too, such as poor dietary habits.
 Over time this leads to low nutrition levels, which, when our body is fighting the effects of drug use, adds to the negative impact on our overall health.

 Yoga offers a mild form of exercise that can strengthen and tone our body without us getting out of breath, in addition to mindfulness and breathing benefits.
 This may seem unimportant, especially given that yoga does not emphasize physical appearance.
 However, like most of us, when we begin a journey to wellness, be it a change in diet, exercise, or detoxing from substances, we want to see something for our effort.
 That’s human behavior.
 Common sense tells us that if we see some benefit for our effort, some reward in exchange for what we have done, we are more likely to be inspired and want to continue!

 Recovering the Mind

 The meditative aspect of yoga stabilizes mental health, creating an awareness in which we control our thoughts and decisions.
-This is important when we think about how often our thoughts race, creating additional anxiety and pressures.
+This is important when we think about how often our thoughts race, creating additional anxiety and pressure.
 Sometimes, the only way to gain control over those thoughts has been through self-medicating with alcohol or other substances.
 Learning how to control those thoughts through breathing and slow concentrated movements that require us to be present at all times gives us a sense of control without leaning on substances for relief.